 Here is an article I wrote in 2012 that summarizes what dogs, old men, simple preachers, and my father taught me growing up.

 Summary: I am not an academic professional anything.
-The Citadel, class of ’90, History; Excelsior College, Interdisciplinary Studies; Command and General Staff College; Liberty University, Public Policy (underway).
-With a few other colleges thrown in here and there that just for courses.
+I studied at; The Citadel, class of ’90, History; Excelsior College, Interdisciplinary Studies; Command and General Staff College; Liberty University, Public Policy (underway).
+With a few other colleges thrown in here and there just for courses.
 I consider myself an interdisciplinarian of the generalist, instrumentalist sort.
 I differ with interdisciplinary methodology in that my epistemological view informs me there exists a notion of absolute truth.

 I attended The Citadel in Charleston.
 A conservative, all-male (at the time) military college; class of 1990, a history major.
 There I met CAPT John Coussons, USN.
 I had many professors, some I recall, some had an impact, but if I have a genealogy of ideas, it began with Cussons.
 I took every class he taught, stayed one summer to attend a special seminar and frequently visited with him at his home with others to socialize and discuss various topics.
 You might, rightly define me, as a student of Coussons.
 It was under his lectures, our discussions and his ideas that my conception of the world and an understanding of what I learned growing up came to take form.

 My education did not stop in 1990.
 Later, in the Army, it was easy, and cheap to take courses and I did at almost every post I was assigned to.
 I collected ‘credits’ from a wide variety of colleges, simply because the course interested me.
 My interests were in philosophy, history, and politics.
 Excelsior College was a favorite back in the 1990s because of the wide variety of distance courses they offered.